jonathansayer/CV/README.md

 #### Teamwork

 - Built a location-based mobile app in a scrum team of five people over two weeks.
-- Pair-programming with my team ensured the code was written to a high standard.
+- Pair-programmed with my team to  ensure the code was written to a high standard.
 - After we recognised we needed a project manager, I was elected, making our team more productive and improving morale during a tough two weeks.

 #### Self-Learning